AbuAli85/business-services-hub/FINAL_MIGRATION_INSTRUCTIONS.md

 CREATE OR REPLACE FUNCTION trigger_generate_milestones() RETURNS TRIGGER AS $$
 BEGIN
-    -- Only generate milestones if service_id is provided IF NEW.service_id IS NOT NULL THEN
+    -- Only generate milestones if service_type_id is provided IF NEW.service_type_id IS NOT NULL THEN
         PERFORM generate_milestones_from_templates(NEW.id);
     END IF;